Dream Meanings: What Do Our Dreams Mean & Why Do We Have Them?

 One neurobiological theory of dreaming is the Activation-Synthesis Hypothesis.
 This was proposed by Harvard University psychiatrists, John Allan Hobson and Robert McCarley.
 The theory states that dreams don’t actually mean anything.
 Instead they’re merely electrical brain impulses that pull random thoughts and imagery from our memories.
 The theory suggests that humans construct dream stories after they wake up.
 This is a natural attempt to make sense of it all.

 However, renowned psychologist Sigmund Freud thought otherwise.
 He believed that dreams revealed unconsciously repressed conflicts or wishes.
 According to Freud, dreams are imagery of a wish or impulse from childhood that has since been repressed.
 This is why Freud studied dreams to understand the unconscious mind.
 Therefore, according to Freud, your dreams reveal your repressed wishes to you.

 Another theory is the Threat Simulation Theory, which describes dreams as a defence mechanism our brains put in place to prepare us for scary events.
 This allows us to face our fears in a safe simulation.
 This theory adds that “children who live in an environment in which their physical and psychological wellbeing is constantly threatened should have a highly activated dream production and threat simulation system”.
 If this theory is to be believed, it could be assumed that we dream more often when in a state of fear or anxiety.

 Dream interpretation allows you to understand if your dreams are revealing something to you.
-There’s certain things you can do to decipher your dream meanings.
+There are certain things you can do to decipher your dream meanings.
 Loewenberg says: “In a nutshell, you want to do a comparative analysis between the imagery and actions in the dream to the events of your previous day.”